followmyutopia/devextreme-documentation/concepts/60 Themes and Styles/08 ThemeBuilder/01 Get Started/0 Get Started.md

-Once you [open the ThemeBuilder](https://devexpress.github.io/ThemeBuilder/), a theme configuration wizard appears.
+Once you <a href="https://devexpress.github.io/ThemeBuilder/" target="_blank">open the ThemeBuilder</a>, a theme configuration wizard appears.
 You can choose whether to create a new theme or import an existing DevExtreme or Bootstrap theme.